thatcherfreeman/utility-dctls/README.md

 ---

-### Grid Chart DCTL

-Draws a grid or a grid of dots so you can see how the [Field Curvature DCTL](#field-curvature-dctl) behaves.
-Or to photograph with your real lenses and see how their cats eye looks.

-#### DCTL Parameters

-**Number of Grids**: Amount of boxes to put on the X-axis.

-**Grid Thickness Px**: Thickness of the lines in the grid or dots, in pixels

-**White Level**: Indicate the code value of the drawn whites in the frame.

-**Invert**: Invert the color of the chart so it's black lines on a white backdrop.

-**Chart Type**: Choose whether to draw the grid or to draw dots.

----

 ### Frequency Test Chart DCTL

 Draws radial or vertical bars at the specified frequency.
 Code adapted from Thomas Berglund